> Trade Association Compliance | CANADIAN COMPETITION LAW

 The Competition Act sets out four objectives of Canadian competition law that are not always easily reconcilable: (i) to promote the efficiency and adaptability of the Canadian economy, (ii) to expand opportunities for Canadian participation in world markets while recognizing the role of foreign competition in Canada, (iii) to ensure that small and medium-sized enterprises have an equitable opportunity to participate in the Canadian economy and (iv) to provide consumers with competitive prices and product choices.

-Criminal and Civil Sections
+Criminal Offences and Civil Reviewable Matters

 Enforcement

 These have included associations of ambulance operators, banks, building contractors, business forms suppliers, coal dealers, corrugated box manufacturers, corrugated metal pipe manufacturers, electrical contractors, fruit growers, gypsum dealers and manufacturers, insurance salespersons, lawyers, mandarin orange importers, notaries, pharmacists, paper mills, plumbing contractors and suppliers, real estate agents and brokers, real estate boards, roofing contractors, softwood lumber dealers, surveyors and wholesale grocers, among many others.
-Many international cartel cases have also involved associations.

 Some representative Canadian association cases have involved the Saskatchewan Roofing Contractors Association (a bid-rigging case), The Canadian Real Estate Association (an abuse of dominance case) and The Toronto Real Estate Board (also an abuse of dominance case).
 Some associations have also been challenged for advertising related conduct, including restrictions on member advertising and misleading advertising.

-In addition to Bureau investigations and enforcement, private parties may in some cases commence civil actions or class actions where the criminal sections of the Competition Act are violated, including the criminal conspiracy and criminal misleading advertising sections.
-Private parties may also make private access applications to the Competition Tribunal for remedies, including under the refusal to deal, price maintenance and abuse of dominance provisions of the Competition Act.
+In addition to Competition Bureau investigations and enforcement, private parties may in some cases commence civil actions or class actions where the criminal sections of the Competition Act are violated, including the criminal conspiracy and criminal misleading advertising sections.
+Private parties may also make private access applications to the Competition Tribunal for remedies, including under the refusal to dealprice maintenance and abuse of dominance provisions of the Competition Act.

 Penalties